 If that scenario sounds familiar, I’m here to tell you it’s all avoidable.

 You are all a part of the same company, right?
-Everyone is trying to help the bottom line and improve overall growth, right?!
+Everyone is trying to get to the bottom line and improve overall growth, right?

 Then why are we competing with each other!

-How are we supposed to know who is performing better and where we need help if we all work together?
+How are we supposed to know who is performing best and where we need help if we all work together?